astrolabsoftware/spark-fits/README.rst

 .. code:: scala

-  // Read as a DataFrame the first HDU of a table fits.
+  // Import the implicit
-  // Also print the HEADER.
+  import com.sparkfits.fits._

-  spark.readfits
+  // Read as a DataFrame the first HDU of a table fits. spark.readfits
     .option("datatype", "table")    // we support only table for the moment .option("HDU", 1)               // First HDU